M.A. Courses

 Description: Introduction to the paradigms that inform influential theories of gender and sexuality.
 An exploration of the ways various discourses of gender and sexuality construct the relationship between theory and practice and between identity and community.

-ENGL 6106 Applied Linguistics
+INGL 6106 Applied Linguistics

 Credit hours: 3